-Operational - Efficient, suitable and fit for purpose accommodation for the future delivery of public services
+Operational - Efficient, suitable and fit for purpose accommodation for the future delivery of public services.

-Heritage - Community infrastructure for the future, the Council as custodian, manages and invests in these assets for future generations
+Heritage - Community infrastructure for the future, the Council as custodian, manages and invests in these assets for future generations.

-Development and regeneration - Appropriate intervention and enablement to deliver economic growth
+Development and regeneration - Appropriate intervention and enablement to deliver economic growth.

-Investment - In support of the Council's Commercial Strategy, maximising income generating opportunities through appropriate and effective property investment
+Investment - In support of the Council's Commercial Strategy and the council's capital strategy maximising income generating opportunities through appropriate and effective property investment.